How Healthy Soil Can Help Stabilize Weather Patterns

 When tillage is kept to a minimum, soil aggregates stay intact and their carbon is protected from oxygen exposure.

 “By restoring the soil with natural sources of organics that support beneficial microbes that improve plant growth, the plants will flourish and draw down the carbon from the atmosphere,” O. Roger Anderson, a biologist at the Earth Institute’s Lamont-Doherty Earth Observatory, explained via email.
-“Theoretically the plants will grow at a more robust rate, drawing down CO2 more rapidly than the relatively lower emissions of CO2 that the metabolism of the microbes produce in a healthy soil ecosystem.”
+“Theoretically, the plants will grow at a more robust rate, drawing down CO2 more rapidly than the relatively lower emissions of CO2 that the metabolism of the microbes produces in a healthy soil ecosystem.”

 What effects will climate change have on soils?